 Every visitor who is a non-citizen receives an I-94.
 International travelers visiting the United States can apply for this in advance as well.
 The I-94 admission number/record is proof of legal visitor status.

-A lot of entry-related confusion has abounded amongst travelers.
+A lot of entry-related confusion has abounded among travelers.
 This is especially true ever since the electronic system was implemented.
 For example, just because you did not receive a physical I-94 at the border entry point, doesn’t mean you do not have one.
 In the past, immigration officers at the port of entry recorded either a date or “D/S” (duration of status) on I-94 cards.
-The officer also recorded the “class of admission”, which corresponded to the visa class you entered on.
+The officer also recorded the “class of admission”, which corresponded to the visa class you entered.

 If your I-94 has a date, then you can stay in the U.S. until that date.
 The last allowed date includes the day you depart on.
 If you are seeking entry as a tourist or H/L class worker, you are most likely going to receive a similar departure date.